BABrandes/Observables/docs/hook_system.md

 1. **Validation**: Ensure hooks are compatible and not None
 2. **Value Synchronization**: If values differ, invalidate the target group
-3. **Group Merging**: Merge the hook groups into a single group
+3. **Nexus Merging**: Transfer hooks to reference a single shared nexus
-4. **Consistency Check**: Verify all hooks in the merged group are synchronized
+4. **Consistency Check**: Verify all hooks referencing the nexus are synchronized

 ```python
 @staticmethod